Self-Publishing Case Study Part 3 – Publishing

 Decide on Platform(s)

+This Self-Publishing Case Study accounts for the specific requirements of the Australian self-publishing landscape.
 Australia’s geographical location has some severe implications for your readers experience.
 Most online bookstores, including Amazon, are setup to service the huge population centres in the northern hemisphere.
 A printed book purchased from these online stores will result in a 3-5 week delivery timeframe and to rub salt into the wounds, a $20 book will end up costing over $50 when you factor in taxes, delivery charges and exchange rates.

 For this case study, we’ll be deploying the printed and eBook formats of the book using the following platform: